SuleimanFarah/sunpy/Home:-Release-Checklist.md

 - [ ] Make sure all builds of sunpy are complete and uploaded (conda-forge and wheels)
 - [ ] Create the release on GitHub releases, copy the changelog into the description.
 The following pandoc command will convert it to markdown: `pandoc --wrap=none -t markdown_strict CHANGELOG.rst`.
 - [ ] Ensure the tag has built on read the docs and the "stable" marker has been updated. **Ensure that all the gallery examples have built correctly, restart the build if not**.
-- [ ] Close milestone associated with the release
+- [ ] Close milestone associated with the release on the [milestones page](https://github.com/sunpy/sunpy/milestones)
-- [ ] Create a GitHub release for the new tag.

 *For a major release:*